MICHAEL H. SCHILL

 A nationally recognized expert in property, real estate, and housing law and policy, Schill is the author or co-author of three books and numerous scholarly articles.
 His work includes studies of the determinants of value in condominium and cooperative housing, the impacts of housing programs on property values, the enforcement of Fair Housing laws, mortgage securitization, and the deregulation of housing markets.
 His casebook, Property, co-authored with James Krier, Greg Alexander, and Lior Strahilevitz is one of the best-selling casebooks used in American law schools.

 In 2004, Schill founded the Furman Center for Real Estate and Urban Policy at New York University.
 Under his and subsequent leadership, the Furman Center has become one of the nation’s leading research centers on housing and the built environment.

-In addition to serving as the president of the University of Oregon, Schill is a member of the Board of Governors of Argonne National Laboratory, a member of the Board of Trustees of Ithaka, the nonprofit organization that owns JSTOR, and is a Fellow of the American Academy of Arts and Sciences.
+In addition to serving as the president of the University of Oregon, Schill is a member of the Board of Trustees of Ithaka, the nonprofit organization that owns JSTOR, and is a Fellow of the American Academy of Arts and Sciences.

 Schill graduated with an AB in public policy from Princeton University in 1980 and a JD from the Yale Law School in 1984.
 He and his sister are the first in their family to earn a college degree.